umd-lib/searchumd/README.md

 > git push origin develop
 ```

-1.f) Examine the "searchumd/env_example" file, and compare it to the
-     "search-env/docker/env_example" file in this repository, making any
-     additions/deletions/changes as needed.

 #### 2) Build the Docker images for the various components

 Once the "searchumd" application is up to date, we need to build the Docker